fastapi/fastapi/docs/en/docs/tutorial/index.md

 This tutorial shows you how to use **FastAPI** with most of its features, step by step.

-Each section gradually builds on the previous ones, but it's structured to separate topics, so that you can go directly to any specific one to solve your specific API needs.
+Each section gradually builds on the previous ones.
+Each section is a separate topic, so that you can go directly to any specific topic to solve your specific API need.

-It is also built to work as a future reference.

-So you can come back and see exactly what you need.
+The tutorial is also built to work as a future reference, so you can come back and see exactly what you need.

 ## Run the code

-All the code blocks can be copied and used directly (they are actually tested Python files).
+All code blocks can be copied and used directly (they are tested Python files).

 To run any of the examples, copy the code to a file `main.py`, and start `uvicorn` with: